 The chart below shows Diploma’s financial results for the past few years.

 A very successful business

-The growth is also impressively consistent, and is in fact more consistent than the results which underpin the FTSE 100.
+The growth is also impressively consistent and is, in fact, more consistent than the results that underpin the FTSE 100.

-In many ways this is all part of the company’s strategy, which is to sell consumable products which are bought by their customers over and over again.
+In many ways, this is all part of the company’s strategy, which is to sell consumable products that are bought by their customers over and over again.